Action Points

 - Equitable valuation of the effort and resources invested in the products or services being traded.

-- Gold holding – Monetization of.
+- Gold holding – Monetization of –

-In case of any serious emergency when we may need to actually produce the gold, we can go to our citizens, especially the women folk, as much of such gold is held by them (Stree Dhan), to donate, or loan the gold to the Government against gold bonds as they been deem fit.
+In case of any serious emergency when we may need to actually produce the gold, we can go to our citizens, especially the women folk, as much of such gold is held by them (Stree Dhan), to donate, or loan the gold to the Government against gold bonds as they deem fit.
 They would recognize that the value of their gold would only be fully realized when their Country is stable and strong and they will, hence, have no hesitation to participate in keeping the Country so.
 This was proved by the response to calls by Netaji Subhash Chandra Bose and by Prime Minister Lal Bahadur Shastri in 1943-44 and 1965 respectively.

-Also, import of Gold should be allowed freely at say one percent tax, and domestic sale of Jewellery also, be at five/six percent, however, export of gold should be allowed only as value-added products (Jewellery etc) and be taxed at 10/12 percent as deemed fit.
+Also, import of Gold should be allowed freely at say one percent tax, and domestic sale of Jewellery also, be at five/six percent, however, export of gold should be allowed only as value-added products (jewellery etc.) and be taxed at 10/12 percent as deemed fit.
 This will lead to more gold holdings within our Country and will also eliminate smuggling and the ills associated with it.

 Conclusion